 Around 10:00pm on Friday, July 27th, after a long first day of selling, I was asked to speak with Martin Matthews and “Dizzy”, the two heads of Otakon’s Artist Alley staff.
-They told me that my tables, (I had two and gave one to Finni as the ‘secondary artist’) were, “too close to being 50/50,” in fanart and original art, and asked me to take down some fanart and hang up more original art.
+They told me that my tables, (I had two and gave one to my table partner Finni as the ‘secondary artist’) were, “too close to being 50/50,” in fanart and original art, and asked me to take down some fanart and hang up more original art.
 I was confused, since I had carefully planned my display to be exactly 50/50 and knew Finni had done the same, but they weren’t interested in hearing my argument.
 I tried to show them which of my pieces were original since people often mistake our originals for fanart, and showed them how my catalogue of prints was divided perfectly in half, but they still insisted we were over the limit.
 They told me I had to take some fanart down and hang up more originals to be, “more like 60/40,” and to have my table partner do the same.
 Even though I was frustrated, I did as they asked and told Finni what they said about our displays.
 We were both really confused at this point and weren’t sure if they were doing this count by number or surface area, so she went to go speak with them to clarify the 50/50 fanart-to-original display rule.

 A few minutes later I was asked by a staff member to come to their table.
 I was already a ball of nerves from the last encounter so I asked Finni to come with me.
 I’m a really passive person while she’s more assertive, so I felt more comfortable with her, especially since Martin is a large and imposing man.
 But when we got there, Martin immediately told her to leave, saying this discussion was a private one between him, Dizzy, and me.